Contents

 16.3.2.2 Medium risk persons

 Some behavioural indicators (including substance use) are presented and some recent criminal or medical indicators that the individual is violent or poses an escape risk or is a threat to their own or others safety.
-Agreed between staff or supervisors as to whether the police will remain, disputes resolved via monitoring board.
+Agreed between staff or supervisors whether the police will remain, disputes resolved via monitoring board.

 16.3.2.3 High risk persons